ibm-cloud-docs/solution-tutorials/vpc-site2site-vpn.md

   The command should not succeed because the VPN connection is not active and hence there is no direct link between the simulated on-prem and cloud environments.

+### Test using a microservice

+TODO: Install and start the small storage app, access COS.

 ## Remove resources
 {: #removeresources}

 Steps to take to remove the resources created in this tutorial

 * [Relevant links](https://blah)

 ## Expand the tutorial
 {: #expand-tutorial}